 The Windows XP bootable CD comes along with your PC itself.
-You will get two CDs with the computer; one is Microsoft Windows XP installation CD and computer manufacturer’s own system Restore CD.
+You will get two CDs with the computer; one is a Microsoft Windows XP installation CD and the computer manufacturer’s own System Restore CD.
 You need to use the Windows XP installation CD to perform the repair installation.
 It can be used to reinstall and repair your Windows XP as many times as needed.
-Repair process with this CD is a very simple task and might take few hours, also it just does not require human intervention, and it will be done automatically.
-In order to accomplish the Windows XP repair with bootable disc, just follow the below mentioned steps:
+The repair process with this CD is a very simple task and might take a few hours, also it just does not require human intervention, and it will be done automatically.
+In order to accomplish the Windows XP repair with the bootable disc, just follow the below-mentioned steps:

-1. First and foremost, ensure your system BIOS is setup to boot from the CD-ROM drive.
-If it is set then go to Step 4 else, press “F2” key while booting i.e. soon after your computer displays the system information.
+1. First and foremost, ensure your system BIOS is set up to boot from the CD-ROM drive.
+If it is set then go to Step 4 else, press the “F2” key while booting i.e. soon after your computer displays the system information.

 2. Then open the menu by pressing “Enter” and choose “CD-ROM” drive from the list of the available drives, by scrolling through the boot drives

 3. Save the boot-order selection by hitting “+” (transfers the drive to the top of the list) and then do “Enter”.
 Save and exit the system BIOS by pressing on “F12”.
 If you have successfully changed the boot order, you will receive the startup message saying “Press any key to boot from CD” when you reboot your system.

 (Note: While saving the Boot-order selection, do not move any drive other than the CD-ROM drive to the top of the list else, the proper boot function of your OS might get disabled.)

 4. Insert your Windows XP bootable Disk to your system and reboot your Windows.
 When a message stating “press any key to boot from CD” appears, press a key on the keyboard.
 A